joshbegley/nyt-latest/README.md

 `A three-time All-American, he began a long career at Sports Illustrated while still competing.
 A former top editor there said, “He was a guy with a real literary bent.”`\
 https://nytimes.com/2022/05/30/sports/kenny-moore-dead.html?searchResultPosition=8

-**The embargo will bruise Russia’s oil industry, but for now it is doing fine.**\
+**The E.U.’s embargo will bruise Russia’s oil industry, but for now it is doing fine.**\
-`The E.U. has reached an agreement on the embargo, which may cause Russian production to drop another one million barrels a day, or about 10 percent, analysts say.`\
+`The European Union has reached an agreement on the embargo, which may cause Russian production to drop another one million barrels a day, or about 10 percent, analysts say.`\
 https://nytimes.com/2022/05/30/business/oil-embargo-russia.html?searchResultPosition=9

 **A Son Was Lost, a Daughter Saved**\